Wodan58/joy1/doc/JOYimplJOY.md

 ================

 Changes that have been accepted, because they corrected simple mistakes are not mentioned here.
-The ones that are mentioned are open for debate.
+The ones that are mentioned are open for discussion.

 FGET_FROM_FILE
 --------------